Collections help with monitoring end-to-end workflows or help with executing same tests/monitors on several environments.

 Collections themselves do not have any pass/fail states.
 They just allow you to execute your monitors or tests in a sequence.

-Notifications are sent as per the preferences/integrations associated to the underlying Synthetic Tests or API monitors.
+Notifications are sent as per the preferences/integrations associated to the underlying Browser Tests or API monitors.